FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

+The first thing to note here is that the reference string has been normalized to `uploads/RzWMitKESo2dQmuE6uQB-Q/entries/x36WdKPMctUOkjXMyV8oQq2zWcSx/archive/run/0/calculation/2`.
+By default, the 'extra' data requested (here, the resolved data) will be added to the response under a fixed path: `uploads/<upload_id>/entries/<entry_id>/archive/<path_to_data>`.
+This fixed path is not affected by any other factors, even if it is a reference to the same entry.
+This is a valid path that can be used to access the data in the **same** response.
+The motivation is to produce a response that is as self-contained as possible.

+The second thing to note is that the target `calculation` contains a further reference `method_ref` that points to the method used for the calculation.
+This reference is also resolved, and the corresponding data is fetched and included in the response.
+In general, whenever the `resolved` directive is specified, all references will be recursively resolved such that the response contains all the data that is reachable from the original reference.

 #### Controlling Reference Resolution

 However, it is **not always** desired to resolve all references.
-It is possible to assign a `resolve_depth` field in the request configuration to control how deep the references should be resolved.
+It is also possible to control how deep the references should be resolved by assigning a `resolve_depth` field in the request configuration.
-For example, the following request will resolve only one level of references.
+For example, the following request will resolve only one level of references:

 ```json hl_lines="11"
 {